Three Ways to Keep Stress From Getting Out of Control

 Dan had been fighting an upper respiratory infection.
 It seemed to come and go with the amount of sleep he had.
 He, too, had to make the decision that rest was important to him.
 We mused that we were not as young as we used to be.
 There was a time in life when we could work through the night in physically demanding work and not see any adverse affects.
 That time had come and gone!

-Now, in are declining years, we had to be much more careful with what we were doing.
-We had to move slower, take longer to consider options, and weigh in a balance what we would do and when.
-Setting boundaries for ourselves meant that we would survive the length of time needed to get the jobs done that were laid out before us.
+Now that we are in our declining years, we have had to be much more careful with what we are doing.
+We have to move slower, take longer to consider options, and weigh in a balance what we will do and when.
+Setting boundaries for ourselves means that we will survive the length of time needed to get the jobs done that are laid out before us.

 We had previously considered keeping the properties into our retirement.
 It was now very evident that would not be wise.
 Rather, we decided to fix them up, prepare them for sale, and find other ways to bring in additional income.
 Life would be much more pleasant not having to go through this again!